Code2Gether-Discord/subtrack/README.md

 ## Github

 1. Clone the project and checkout the **dev** branch.
-2. Assign yourself to an issue and create a new branch from **dev** with this format: **$"feature/{InsertTitleOfIssue}"**
+2. Assign yourself to an issue and create a new branch from **dev** with this format if the parent issue has been labeled with "feature": **$"feature/{InsertTitleOfIssue}"**
 3. Make some changes, commit the changes then push them to github
 4. Open up a Pull request from the branch with the changes to the **dev** branch
 5. Wait for other developers feedback.
 When the Pull request has been approved click squash merge and delete the branch afterwards

+### Issues

-*Every feature has been labeled with "Feature" and usually contains subtasks to fulfill that specific feature.
-Feel free to complete multiple subtasks in one Pull request as long as you make it clear which issues the pull requests closes by writing `closes #{issueNumber}` inside the pull request description.
-Feel free to team up with someone and tackle an issue together, that would be a great learning experience.
-Some Issues might have easier to understand requirements than others, if something is unclear the best communication channel is discord.*
+- Every "feature" has been labeled with "feature" and usually contains subtasks to fulfill that specific feature
+- Feel free to complete multiple subtasks in one Pull request as long as you make it clear which issues the pull requests closes by writing `closes #{issueNumber}` inside the pull request description.
+- Focusing on fewer issues at once allows for concurrent development and prevents issues being blocked by other issues, ensuring smoother workflow.
+- Try to get a Pull request up as soon as possible especially if you are stuck, this way you can easily ask questions about particular implementation details and get feedback before making any major changes.
+- If the issue is unclear make sure to let the creator know, that is the only way they can help you sort out any unclarities
+- Feel free to team up with someone and tackle an issue together, that would be a great learning experience.
+Some issues might have easier to understand requirements than others*

 ## Creating database migrations